awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 **Event Source Options**
 + **Kinesis stream** – The Kinesis stream to read records from\.
 + **Consumer** \(optional\) – Use a stream consumer to read from the stream over a dedicated connection\.
-+ **Batch size** – The number of records to read from a shard in each batch, up to 10,000\.
++ **Batch size** – The number of records to send to the function in each batch, up to 10,000\.
 Lambda passes all of the records in the batch to the function in a single call, as long as the total size of the events doesn't exceed the [payload limit](limits.md) for synchronous invocation \(6 MB\)\.
 + **Batch window** – Specify the maximum amount of time to gather records before invoking the function, in seconds\.
 + **Starting position** – Process only new records, all existing records, or records created after a certain date\.
   + **Latest** – Process new records that are added to the stream\.